model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 ```

 The code is actually buggy!
-Although the average of two `i32` integers is in the range of `i32`, the intermediate sum `a + b` may overflow.
+Although the average of two `i32` integers is always in the range of `i32`, the intermediate sum `a + b` may overflow.
 A counterexample is when `a` equals `i32::MAX` and `b` equals any positive integer, the sum of them will be greater than `i32::MAX`, and hence the overflow.

 The examples above illustrate that, although code generation is efficient and accessible, it's crucial to exercise caution and avoid blindly trusting the generated code, as it may contain errors.
 We believe there are two factors that contribute to this unreliability.
-Firstly, the training corpus for most LLMs is unverified code.
+Firstly, most of the programs in the training corpus of LLMs are unverified programs.
 Secondly, text prompts can be ambiguous, leading to the production of flawed code.
 Fortunately, program verifiers such as Kani can provide valuable information about generated code, such as verification results, and counterexamples.
 Armed with this information, developers can locate and fix bugs more effectively.